Yukon-Literacy-Coalition/ylc_website_v2/src/_community-initiatives/2020-10-09-past-projects.md

         - image: /uploads/img_4742.jpg
         - image: /uploads/img_0971.jpeg
   - contentBlock:
-      subTitle: I yéi jinéiyi, i jeyées yéi jinganéi (Making Work, Work for You)
+      subTitle: I yéi jinéiyi, i jeyées yéi jinganéi
       body: >-
+        ### Making Work, Work for You

-        I yéi jinéiyi, i jeyées yéi jinganéi (The Making Work, Work for You) program was a 12- week hands-on learning program that started in Carcross in July 2020.
+        I yéi jinéiyi, i jeyées yéi jinganéi (Making Work, Work for You) program was a 12- week hands-on learning program that started in Carcross in July 2020.
 It was designed to help participants plan, develop and operate a small business.
 The program was also designed to foster an entrepreneurial spirit and encourage and support personal wellness through physical, mental, spiritual and emotional health.

         With a high concentration on hands-on learning, the participants of the program had experienced running multiple pop-up businesses at the Whitehorse Outdoor Fireweed Community Market in Shipyards Park.
 This was a great opportunity to practice the skills needed to run a small business from start to finish.
 The participants experimented with a traditional bannock recipe and created new flavours weekly to sell at the market.
 They sold the fresh bannock with hand-pickedfireweed flower jelly, and sweetened earl grey tea with fireweed simple syrup.